Jones County, Texas: Government and infrastructure

 The Texas Department of Criminal Justice (TDCJ) operates the Robertson Unit, located 10 miles from downtown.
 The state Middleton transfer unit is located partially in Abilene and also in Jones County.

 From 2007 to 2017 Republican Susan King represented Jones, Nolan, and Taylor Counties in the state house.

 Politics

 "From their first presidential election in 1884 through 1992, the voters in Jones County have generally chosen Democratic candidates.
 They supported Republican candidates in 1928, 1952, 1972, 1984, and 1988."

 Since 2000, the majority of voters selected Republican presidential candidates, with the margin of victory for the party's candidates increasing in each election.

 Jones County is part of the 71st district for elections to the Texas House of Representatives.

+Jones County is part of the 28th district for elections to the Texas Senate.